wotakumoe/wotaku/docs/guides/manga/cubari.md

     └── ...
 ```

-`imgchest_upload_record.txt` will contain all the folders uploaded.
-If any folder upload fails, it will be missing in the text file.
-When you run the script, it will be tagged as new.
-Select `2.
-Upload only new folders (skip already uploaded)` to retry.
-After successful upload, they will be added in the JSON file.
-Although the new uploads will be at bottom, it won't impact Cubari serial.
+The `imgchest_upload_record.txt` file keeps track of all uploaded folders.
+If a folder fails to upload, it won’t be listed in this file.
+When you run the script again, the missing folder will be detected as new.

+To retry failed uploads, select: `2.
+Upload only new folders (skip already uploaded)`

+After a successful upload, the folder will be added to the JSON file.
+New uploads appear at the bottom of the JSON, but this won't affect the chapter order in Cubari.
 :::

 ## Cubari
-1. You need to have a GitHub account.
-Older account is better, so that GitHub doesn't randomly flag your account.
+1. You need a GitHub account.
+An older account is less likely to be flagged by GitHub.
-2. Go to [**GitHub Gist**](https://gist.github.com/) and upload the JSON file there.
-It can be secret or public gist.
+2. Go to [**GitHub Gist**](https://gist.github.com/) and upload your JSON file.
+You can choose to make it a public or secret gist.
-3. Click the **RAW** button after uploading and copy the link.
+3. After uploading, click the **RAW** button and copy the URL.
-4. Go to [**Cubari**](https://cubari.moe/) and enter the link there.
-It will load all the chapters with the metadata.
+4. Go to [**Cubari**](https://cubari.moe/) and paste the RAW URL there.
+It will load all your chapters along with their metadata.

-The cubari link of that page will be the comic link.
+The Cubari link generated on that page will be your comic’s final shareable link.